python-excel/xlrd/README.txt

 * Ksenia Marasanova: sample Macintosh and non-Latin1 files, alpha testing

+* Backporting to Python 2.1 was partially funded by Journyx - provider of timesheet and project accounting solutions (http://journyx.com/).

-* <your name here>: feedback, alpha/beta testing, ...
+* << a growing list of names; see HISTORY.txt >>: feedback, testing, test files, ...